Spyder-Academy/spyderacademy/content/education/openingrangebreakout/index.md

 +++

- The **Opening Range Breakout (ORB)** is a commonly used strategy where levels of support and resistance for the day are determined from the opening period.
+ The **Opening Range Breakout (ORB) Strategy** is a commonly used strategy where levels of support and resistance for the day are determined from the opening period.
 The direction for the day is often set at the opening bell - whether it is an uptrend, downtrend, or sideways day.

-The **15 minute ORB** is determined by using the High and Low from the first 15 minutes of the regular session (930am - 945am ET), but there are others who have successfully traded with a 5 minute ORB or even a 30 minute ORB strategy.
+The **15 minute ORB Strategy** is determined by using the High and Low from the first 15 minutes of the regular session (930am - 945am ET), but there are others who have successfully traded with a 5 minute ORB or even a 30 minute ORB strategy.

 What we have found is that the price of a security will tend to retest and bounce and breakout from these opening highs and lows.
 You can take advantage of that price action by setting those levels on your charting software and triggering Calls or Puts when those levels cross with volume or are retested.